Here are a few reminders to help ensure your special day runs smoothly.

 Photos, Videos & Social Media

 Capturing those special moments is extremely important, we are more than happy for photographs and videos to be taken throughout your ceremony.
-If you have a designated photographer/videographer and would rather your guests left the photo taking to them, let us know and we will inform your guests on the day.
-The same goes for social media; if you would rather photos of your special day were not shared online we will be happy to make your guests aware of your wishes.
+If you have a designated photographer/videographer and would rather your guests leave the photo taking to them, let us know and we will inform your guests on the day.
+The same goes for social media; if you would rather photos of your special day were not shared online, we will be happy to make your guests aware of your wishes.

 Your ceremony begins with a welcome, introduction and some legal statements by your Celebrant.
 The heart of your ceremony is the exchange of the legal vows, where you declare that you are free to marry and take each other as partners in your marriage.

 Your ceremony continues with the signing of the schedule.
 It is important to check that your details are correct, this is the final check before any corrections can be made.
 Once signed, corrections can only be made once a statutory fee has been paid.

 Legal marriage/civil partnership certificates will be posted to you during the week following your ceremony.

 Your Celebrant Registrar will conclude your ceremony with some final closing words as they invite your guests to be upstanding and congratulate you both as you take your first steps as a newly married couple or legally joined partners.

 Any personal additions such as readings or music will be included in your ceremony and confirmed with you during your pre-ceremony interview.

 Your ceremony will last approximately 30 minutes, this includes time for photographs, and signing of the schedule.